Update: I used FFmpeg for some conversions but I just found out Avidemux and it seems promising! Trying it right away!

 I looked around and found no nice tools to convert the movies.
 Either it was some shareware, adware or I just couldn’t find the download link on the ugly web site… I reverted and decided to try to use the command line tool FFmpeg to encode my videos to mpeg and be able to play them.
 It worked so good I’m amazed!

 In Ubuntu FFmpeg is included in the distribution and is easy to install via Synaptic or Apt (sudo apt-get install ffmpeg).
-In Windows you can use this unofficial builds.
+In Windows you can use these builds.

 To make the conversion I used the following: